GeoffWilliams/pe_rds_import_scripts/README.md

 Quick and dirty BASH scripts, awkfoo and procedure to load data from Puppet Enterprise 3.7.1+ into Amazon RDS.

+**There is no warranty if you choose to follow this guide and PuppetLabs do not provide support for this**

 ##Procedure
 With a little awk-foo, its possible to take advantage of the Amazon RDS PostgreSQL service to gain features such as multi-datacenter replication, PIT